javiershaka/hackathon-team/README.md

 # Hackathon Team Mainpage
-- **NO INTEREST IN THE MONETARY PRIZES**
-- Team size > 15 members
-- Building great products

 #### HOW TO CONTRIBUTE

 1. Share on Facebook and Twitter this [repo link](https://github.com/fabriziobertoglio1987/hackathon-team), more info at [this discussion](https://github.com/fabriziobertoglio1987/hackathon-team/issues/4#issue-630599796)